Gymnosporangium sabinae: Control

 Pruning out any infected juniper twigs and branches in winter and early spring can help reduce the spread of G. sabinae.
 The vulnerable point of the fungus lies in its usual inability once established on a tree to reinfect it.
 Generally, the fungus must cross over to the opposite tree host.
-The most direct method of control is to exterminate junipers near pear trees.
+The most direct method of control is to exterminate juniper hosts near pear trees, though spores can travel at least 6 km from one host to another.
 If there is a chance of infection, spraying pear trees with a fungicide in spring and summer (typically a systemic one that is certified as capable of dealing with rust) may help, although this is often not considered worthwhile.